taoyama/azure-bigcompute/README.md

 Entry point is valid for the stated sku presently only for a specific region. gpu enablement is possible only on approval of the sku usage in the stated subscription (Private Preview)

+NVDIA drivers are loaded from azuredeploy.sh for Ubuntu 16.04-LTS

 ##	Customizable GPU Clusters with NVDIA Drivers and docker 1.12 (with Swarm Mode) in all

 ###	From azure-cli (dockerized) or single install azure-cli - Topology example 1